destinedeepak/TA-AC-BACKEND-express-CRUD-TNaaae/block-BNaadj/index.md

 3. Create user form which when submitted

 - should be able to create a new user and save it to database
-- take us to new user's details page which has been recently created using create form.
+- take us to new user's details page which has been recently created using create form.////

 4. Update user form